 2016 Commercial Marine Fishing Regulations

 New Jersey Division of Fish & Wildlife Artificial Reef Program – Since 1984, the Bureau of Marine Fisheries has been involved in an intensive program of artificial reef construction and biological monitoring.
 The purpose is to create a network of artificial reefs in the ocean waters along the New Jersey coast to provide a hard substrate for fish, shellfish and crustaceans, fishing grounds for anglers, and underwater structures for scuba divers.

 New Jersey Saltwater Record Fish Program – Got a big one for the record book?
 Look here to see the current record holders and get information on how you can enter your fish of a lifetime.

-New Jersey Saltwater Recreational Angling Rules and Regulations – Open season dates, minimum sizes and possession limits for 2015.
+New Jersey & Federal Saltwater Recreational Angling Rules and Regulations – Mel's compilation of open season dates, minimum sizes and possession limits for 2016.

 New Jersey Licenses and Permits